Editor's note: For more examples of remodeled Phoenix kitchens, check out the full Public House Creative slideshow.

 “There’s nothing unique about old kitchens, it’s just a box,” Faulkner says, “We’re now doing things more for functionality” — like a whole cabinet for your kitchen mixer.

 Faulkner says people are turning away from rows of upper cabinets, leaning more toward open shelving, accentuating the backsplash.
-Even the farmhouse look is dated, and Public House is beginning to use other materials instead of barn wood — maybe because “Barn wood is garbage.”
+Even the farmhouse look is dated, and Public House is beginning to use other materials instead of barn wood.
+That's maybe because, as Faulkner says, “Barn wood is garbage.”

 Public House Creative is cutting the ribbon on more kitchens with simple shaker cabinets, more storage, more functionality, and more, brighter colors.